-1.5.4 State Environmental Planning Policy (Educational Establishments and Child Care Facilities) The Education SEPP allows the Project to be assessed under Part 5 of the EP&A Act and under Part 4 Clause 36 "Schools - development permitted without consent" as Oxford Falls Grammar School is the determining authority on the Project
+1.5.4 State Environmental Planning Policy (Educational Establishments and Child Care Facilities) In accordance with Clause 36 of the Education SEPP, the proposed works comprise development permitted without consent and can be assessed under Part 5 of the EP&A Act, with OFGS being the determining authority.
+Niche understands that EPM Projects have obtained advise and support for the pathways chosen for this development.